Exit Interview and Clearance Procedure

 b.
 Each faculty member must obtain the proper signatures on the Employee Clearance Record and schedule a meeting with Human Resources to review appropriate benefit termination and benefit continuation.

 c.
-The completed Employee Clearance Record must be submitted to Human Resources prior to receiving the final salary payment.
+The completed Employee Clearance Record must be submitted to Human Resources prior to employee's last day of work.

 a.
 Each staff employee who is terminating his/her employment for any reason will be scheduled for an interview with Human Resources.
 This interview is to be a part of the employee clearance procedure and must be completed prior to the employee's receipt of his/her final salary payment.
 An Employee Clearance Record (Personnel Form No. 8) must be completed with proper signatures as part of the clearance procedure.

 b.
 The exit interview is to serve the following purposes: